Azure/guest-agent-test-extension/README.md

 To run the program, you should use the make build_all command.
 This will create a "bin" directory and then put executables for all supported operating systems into the folder.

+For usage information, run the binary with the help flag ie (--h or --help)